SOCIAL

 Process safety training 1 time/year Over 4 hours Target process workers

-Risk assessment training 1 time/year 2 hours All production sites staffs
+Risk assessment training 1 time/year 2 hours All production sites staff

-Material Safety Data Sheet (MSDS) 1 time/year 2~16 hours All production sites staffs
+Material Safety Data Sheet (MSDS) 1 time/year 2~16 hours All production sites staff

-Emergency response training 1 time/year 2~4 time All production sites staffs
+Emergency response training 1 time/year 2~4 time All production sites staff

 Hazardous chemicals manager training 1 time/2-year 16 hours Hazardous chemicals manager